Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 *Walking rocks are a fictitious group*
 > Walking rocks is a walking group set up to encourage people to get out walking and get more activity in their lifestyle.
 > The website was created for people who are interested in walking and would be interested in joining the Walking rocks group.
-> As more people are becoming increasingly health conscious, this website would like to inform people where there are suitable walks where they can walk safely and even meet other people from the group.
+> As more people are becoming increasingly health conscious, this website would like to inform people where there are recommended walks where they can walk safely and even meet other people from the group.
 > Walking rocks will publish their top 6 walks every month with walks included that will suit all abilities from beginners, familes to experienced walkers.
 > Annual membership entitles members to receive updates and join the group on an annual group walk.